-H.1 The Department may approach the Provincial Electoral Commission, after the Premier has proclaimed the date(s) for the election, for appointment as the Independent Electoral Agency//Independent Electoral Commission, failing which the Department must appoint an independent election agency through the official tender process to conduct the elections, including the nominations of candidates for the election, the announcement of the election results and the finalization of any disputes and appeals that may have arisen during the elections.
+- H.1 The Department may approach the Independent Electoral Commission, after the Premier has proclaimed the date(s) for the election, for appointment as its electoral agency, failing which the Department must appoint an independent electoral agency through the official tender process to conduct the elections, including the nominations of candidates for the election, the announcement of the election results and the finalization of any disputes and appeals that may have arisen during the elections. - H.2 In appointing an independent electoral agency the Department must take into account the following - - (a) the experience and familiarity of the agency with the electoral processes;

-- H.2 In appointing an Independent Electoral Agency/Independent Electoral Commission the Department must take into account the following - the experience and familiarity of the agency with the electoral (a) processes; - the capacity of the agency to carry out its obligations; (b) - (c) the familiarity of the agency with Traditional communities and leadership; - (d) the familiarity of the agency with customary and Traditional norms; and - any other consideration that the Department may consider (e) necessary in compiling the tender documentation.
+- (b) the capacity of the agency to carry out its obligations; - (c) the familiarity of the agency with traditional communities and leadership; - (d) the familiarity of the agency with customary and Traditional norms; and - (e) any other consideration that the department may consider necessary in compiling the tender documentation.